nstepanets/UC1609/README.md

 When RST pin is not used (since RST pin is not required for proper chip operation), connect the pin to "H"

 ![I2C mod](https://github.com/nstepanets/UC1609/blob/d6e61c78ad12e1b4f57803de1b8746e4804b48e0/images/UC1609_i2c_mod.jpg)

+To select I2C mode, SPI displays require a little modification - isolate Pin 9 from Vss and connect Pin 9 and Pin 15 to Vdd.